 Prompts are kind of hit and miss for kids.
 Some kids love them and they can be a great way to spark new ideas and creativity.

 Other kids don’t like the pressure of coming up with something or finishing something that’s already been started.

 There are lots of summer writing prompts online for FREE if you search for it.
 I mean A LOT.
 Try it out.

 Studies have long shown that going outside can make you healthier and happier.
 But did you know it can also spark creativity and inspiration?

-All this contributes to better writing, whether it be simply enjoying writing, looking at writing in a new perspective or coming up with something to write about.
+All this contributes to better writing, whether it be simply enjoying writing, looking at writing from a new perspective, or coming up with something to write about.
 A change in scenery can be the change needed to get your kid writing again!

 Try it out!
 Summer is the perfect time!

 One of my most FAVORITE WAYS TO GET KIDS WRITING!